synterrr/synterrr/README.md

 ### Hi there 👋, My name is Luca AKA SynTer
 ![](https://camo.githubusercontent.com/d88bdce683bc31abcfc8fd8774880f5a305e4e59/687474703a2f2f692e696d6775722e636f6d2f6337476d414a662e706e67)

-I love programming and to help people with their code. one of my goals to 2020 it's to collaborate more with open source projects
+I love programming and to help people with their code. one of my goals to 2020 is to collaborate more with open source projects

 Skills: JS / C / LUA